Vancomycin continuous infusion (for patients aged ≥16 years)

 • Document the action taken in the medical notes.

-• Review the need for vancomycin daily.
+• Review the need for vancomycin on a daily basis.

 Toxicity

 • Monitor creatinine daily.
-Seek advice if renal function is unstable (e.g. a change in creatinine of >15-20%).
+Seek advice if renal function is unstable (e.g., a change in creatinine of >15-20%).

 • Signs of renal toxicity include an increase in creatinine or decrease in urine output / oliguria.